-Now that you have your perfect cut of beef, its time to season it.
-According to barbeque pro Chris Lilly, the key to great barbeque “is sealing in flavor."
+Now that you have your perfect cut of beef, it's time to season it.
+According to barbecue pro Chris Lilly, the key to great barbecue “is sealing in flavor."
 One of the best ways to seal in that flavor is to use marinades.
 Marinades season your meat while locking in moisture.
-Here are a few tips to getting the most out of your marinade.
+Here are a few tips to making the most out of your marinade.

-The second step is to connect your meat with the marinade.
-Clear plastic containers or plastic bags are some of the best venues to place your meat and marinade.
-Not only does this decrease the mess, but also by sealing out the air, you actually need less marinade on your meat.
+Step 2: Connect your meat with the marinade.
+Clear plastic containers or plastic bags with a seal are some of the best vessels for your meat and marinade.
+Not only does this decrease the mess, but by sealing out the air, you actually need less marinade on your meat.
 You want to make sure that your meat is completely submerged in the marinade, which means that you need about two cups of marinade for every two pounds of meat.

-Generally, the longer you leave the meat in the marinade, the better the flavor, and with beef, it is recommended to leave it in the marinade overnight.
+Of course, the longer you leave the meat in the marinade, the better the flavor, and with beef, it is recommended to leave it in the marinade overnight.
 This increased amount of time in the marinade will make your beef incredibly tender.
-However, while beef is better the longer you leave it in the marinade, chicken can actually be over marinated.
-Over marinated chicken becomes extremely tough and hard to eat.

 Once you place your meat on the grill, let the marinade do its work.
-In order to bring out the full flavor of the marinade on your meat, baste your meat in the last 10 minutes of cooking.
-However, just be careful that you baste your meat with a freshly made marinade instead of using the original marinade.
+To bring out the full flavor of the marinade on your meat, baste your meat in the last 10 minutes of cooking.
+Just be careful that you baste your meat with a freshly made marinade (or some you set aside for this purpose) instead of using the original marinade.
 Basting the meat with your original marinade can potentially contaminate your meat.

 Marinades give you all sorts of flavor potential with your BBQ.

-Steaks are the epitome of barbeque cooking.
+Steaks are the epitome of barbecue cooking.
 Yet, cooking the perfect steak can sometimes seem like an impossible task.
-In order to get the steak perfectly charred on the outside, yet juicy on the inside, here are some simple steps to follow.
+Here are some simple steps to getting that perfect char on the outside, but keeping that juice on the inside.

-Have everything ready to go.
-The best chefs and barbeque masters know that preparation is the first, and essential step, to making any great food.
+Step 1: Have everything ready to go.
+The best chefs and barbecue masters know that preparation is the first, essential step to making any great food.
 Place all necessary plates, utensils, accessories, and seasonings near your BBQ so that they are readily accessible whenever you may need it.
 Not only does this help you in the timing of cooking your perfect steak, it also keeps your, your loved ones, and your home safe from the dangers of an unattended grill.

-Once your grill is lit, the time has come to take the steaks out of the refrigerator.
+Step 3: Once your grill is lit, the time has come to take the steaks out of the refrigerator.
 Room temperature steaks cook more evenly than cold steaks, so make sure that they have plenty of time to warm up before you place them on the grill.
-If you are using a marinade, leave the steak in the marinade until it is time to put it on the grill.
+If you're using a marinade, leave the steak in the marinade until it's time to put it on the grill.

 Otherwise, prepare the steak for cooking by brushing both sides of the steak with a light layer of olive oil and a generous dusting of salt and pepper.